-Statement of Purpose NFA South West January 2024
+Statement of Purpose

+NFA South West

+March 2025

+Contents

+Introduction

+Company Status

+Vision, Mission and Values

+Aims and Objectives

+Commitment to Equality and Diversity

+Management and Regional Team Structure

+Services Provided by the Agency

+Matching

+National Fostering Group Children's Pledge

+Consultation and Support for Children and Young People

+Carer Recruitment, Assessment and Approval

+Annual Reviews

+Supervision and Support of Foster Carers

+Training and Development

+Finance

+Complaints

+Professional Membership

+Contact Details

+Introduction

-Contents Introduction Company Status Vision, Mission and Values Aims and Objectives Commitment to Equality and Diversity Management and Regional Team Structure Services Provided by the Agency Matching National Fostering Group Children's Pledge Consultation and Support for Children and Young People Carer Recruitment, Assessment and Approval Annual Reviews Supervision and Support of Foster Carers Training and Development Finance Complaints Professional Membership Contact Details Introduction This Statement of Purpose for National Fostering Agency South West Ofsted URN 2662429 (NFA SW) has been developed and produced to meet the requirements of the following legislation and guidance: - The Children Act 1989 - The Children Act 1989 Guidance & Regulations Volume 4: fostering Services (2011) - Care Standards Act 2000 - Fostering Services: National Minimum Standards 2011 - · The Fostering Services (England) Regulations 2011 - The Care Planning, Placement & Case Review (England) Regulations 2010 - The Care Planning, Placement & Case Review and Fostering Services (Miscellaneous Amendments) Regulations 2013 - Assessment & Approval of Foster Carers: Amendments to the Children Act 1989 Guidance & Regulations, Volume 4 Fostering Services (July 2013) - · Children and Families Act 2014 This Statement of Purpose is submitted to Ofsted.
-It is provided and made available to employees, foster parents, local authorities, children and young people placed and their parents via our website A hard copy can be provided if requested.
+This Statement of Purpose for National Fostering Agency South West Ofsted URN 2662429 (NFA SW) has been developed and produced to meet the requirements of the following legislation and guidance:

+- · The Children Act 1989 - The Children Act 1989 Guidance & Regulations Volume 4: fostering Services (2011) - · Care Standards Act 2000 - Fostering Services: National Minimum Standards 2011 - · The Fostering Services (England) Regulations 2011 - The Care Planning, Placement & Case Review (England) Regulations 2010 - The Care Planning, Placement & Case Review and Fostering Services (Miscellaneous Amendments) Regulations 2013 - Assessment & Approval of Foster Carers: Amendments to the Children Act 1989 Guidance & Regulations, Volume 4 Fostering Services (July 2013) - · Children and Families Act 2014

+This Statement of Purpose is submitted to Ofsted.
+It is provided and made available to employees, foster parents, local authorities, children and young people placed and their parents via our website

+A hard copy can be provided if requested.
 The Statement of Purpose is reviewed annually by the Registered Manager and the Senior Management Team.

-NFA SW provides a service to children and young people and their foster carers across the South West of England Name and Address of Responsible Individual Lynn Webb National Fostering Agency South West Boreham Mill Bishopstow Road Warminster BA12 9HQ Name and Address of Registered Manager Howard Verran National Fostering Agency South West Boreham Mill Bishopstow Road Warminster BA12 9HQ
+Name and Address of Responsible Individual

+Lynn Webb National Fostering Agency South West Boreham Mill Bishopstow Road Warminster BA12 9HQ

+Name and Address of Registered Manager

+Mark Pethick (Registration Pending)

+National Fostering Agency South West

+Boreham Mill

+Bishopstow

+Road

+Warminster

+BA12 9HQ

+Company Status

-Company Status National Fostering Group is a private limited company, registered in England.
+National Fostering Group is a private limited company, registered in England.
 Company Number: 3127814.

+NFA South West reports to the National Fostering Group Executive Senior Management Team's.

+On the 5th March 2025 Enhanced Foster Care was integrated into NFA South West.

-NFA South West reports to the National Fostering Group Executive Team and Senior Management Team's.
-Senior Management Team (SMT) Objectives The Senior Management Team (SMT) are responsible for strategic planning for the company.
-This involves business planning which is in line with service user needs, company aims and objectives, financial commitments, organisational structure, and policy and procedure (which incorporates any new legislation), guidance and regulations.
+Senior Management Team (SMT) Objectives

+The Senior Management Team (SMT) are responsible for strategic plannday-to-daye company.
+This involves business planning which is in line with service user needs, company aims and objectives, financial commitments, organisational structure, and policy and procedure (which incorporates legislation), guidance and regulations.
 Our financial management ensures the very best value for our stakeholders.

 The SMT is also responsible for setting performance targets and subsequent monitoring, in addition to ensuring the legal compliance of the organisation.

-The Registered Manager meets with the Regional Director/Responsible Individual on a monthly basis to discuss the performance and quality of the agency and review the business objectives in line with the agency's annual development and business plans.
-Central support services within the National Fostering Group include: Human Resources, Finance, Training, Quality Assurance, Compliance, Fostering Enquiry Centre & National Assessment Service, and contribute to the effective operations of the agency on a day to day basis.
+The Registered Manager meets with the Area Manager and Regional Director/Responsible Individual on a regular basis to discuss the performance and quality of the agency and review the business objectives in line with the agency's annual development and business plans.

+Central support services within the National Fostering Group include: Human Resources, Finance, Learning & Talent, Quality Assurance, Compliance, Fostering Enquiry Centre & National Assessment Service, and contribute to the effective operations of the agency on a day-to-day basis.

-Aims and Objectives "Putting children at the heart of everything we do" Aims and Objectives We strive to deliver high standards of quality care and the best possible outcomes for the children and young people placed with us.
+Aims and Objectives

+"Putting children at the heart of everything we do"

+Aims and Objectives

+We strive to deliver high standards of quality care and the best possible outcomes for the children and young people placed with us.

 The agency is committed to the delivery of a service that exceeds the standards of care required within statutory and regulatory requirements.
 The agency is inspected on a regular basis by Ofsted and copies of inspection reports are available via the Ofsted website.
 In addition, a number of the local authorities that we work with carry out checks to ensure we are meeting our mutual contractual requirements and obligations.

 Primary aims: